dotnet/symstore/docs/specs/SSQP_CLR_Private_Key_Conventions.md

 ## Key formats ##

 ### PE-filesize-timestamp-coreclr

 This key indexes an sos\*.dll or mscordaccore\*.dll file that should be used to debug a given coreclr.dll.
 The lookup key is computed similar to PE-timestamp-filesize except the timestamp and filesize values are taken from coreclr.dll rather than the file being indexed.
 Example:

-**Filename:** mscordaccore.dll
+**File names:** `mscordaccore.dll, sos.dll or SOS.NETCore.dll`

-**CoreCLR’s COFF header Timestamp field:** 0x542d5742
+**CoreCLR’s COFF header Timestamp field:** `0x542d5742`

-**CoreCLR’s COFF header SizeOfImage field:** 0x32000
+**CoreCLR’s COFF header SizeOfImage field:** `0x32000`

+**Lookup keys:**

-**Lookup key:** mscordaccore.dll/542d574200032000/mscordaccore.dll
+    mscordaccore.dll/542d574200032000/mscordaccore.dll
+    sos.dll/542d574200032000/sos.dll
+    SOS.NETCore.dll/542d574200032000/SOS.NETCore.dll

 ### ELF-buildid-coreclr

 This applies to any file named libmscordaccore.so or libsos.so that should be used to debug a given libcoreclr.so.
-The key is computed similarly to ELF-buildid except the note bytes is retrieved from the libcoreclr.so file and prepended with ‘elf-buildid-coreclr-‘.
+The key is computed similarly to ELF-buildid except the note bytes is retrieved from the libcoreclr.so file and prefixed with 'elf-buildid-coreclr':

+`elf-buildid-coreclr/<note_byte_sequence>/<file_name>`

 Example:

-**Filename:** libmscordaccore.so

-**Libcoreclr’s build note bytes:** 0x49, 0x7B, 0x72, 0xF6, 0x39, 0x0A, 0x44, 0xFC, 0x87, 0x8E
+**File names:** `libmscordaccore.so, libsos.so or SOS.NETCore.dll`

+**libcoreclr.so’s build note bytes:** `0x18, 0x0a, 0x37, 0x3d, 0x6a, 0xfb, 0xab, 0xf0, 0xeb, 0x1f, 0x09, 0xbe, 0x1b, 0xc4, 0x5b, 0xd7, 0x96, 0xa7, 0x10, 0x85`

-**Lookup key:** mscordaccore.so/elf-buildid-coreclr-497b72f6390a44fc878e/mscordaccore.so
+**Lookup keys:**

+    elf-buildid-coreclr/180a373d6afbabf0eb1f09be1bc45bd796a71085/libmscoredaccore.so
+    elf-buildid-coreclr/180a373d6afbabf0eb1f09be1bc45bd796a71085/libsos.so
+    elf-buildid-coreclr/180a373d6afbabf0eb1f09be1bc45bd796a71085/SOS-NETCore.dll

 ### Mach-uuid-coreclr

 This applies to any file named libmscordaccore.dylib or libsos.dylib that should be used to debug a given libcoreclr.dylib.
-The key is computed similarly to Mach-uuid except the uuid is retrieved from the libcoreclr.dylib file and prepended with ‘mach-uuid-coreclr-‘
+The key is computed similarly to Mach-uuid except the uuid is retrieved from the libcoreclr.dylib file and prefixed with 'mach-uuid-coreclr':

+`mach-uuid-coreclr/<uuid_bytes>/<file_name>`

 Example:

-**Filename:** libmscordaccore.dylb
+**File names:** `libmscordaccore.dylb, libsos.dylib or SOS.NETCore.dll`

-**Coreclr’s uuid bytes:** 0x49, 0x7B, 0x72, 0xF6, 0x39, 0x0A, 0x44, 0xFC, 0x87, 0x8E, 0x5A, 0x2D, 0x63, 0xB6, 0xCC, 0x4B
+**libcoreclr.dylib’s uuid bytes:** `0x49, 0x7B, 0x72, 0xF6, 0x39, 0x0A, 0x44, 0xFC, 0x87, 0x8E, 0x5A, 0x2D, 0x63, 0xB6, 0xCC, 0x4B`

-**Lookup key:** libmscordaccore.dylib/mach-uuid-coreclr-497b72f6390a44fc878e5a2d63b6cc4b/libmscordaccore.dylib
+**Lookup keys:**

+    mach-uuid-coreclr/497b72f6390a44fc878e5a2d63b6cc4b/libmscordaccore.dylib
+    mach-uuid-coreclr/497b72f6390a44fc878e5a2d63b6cc4b/libsos.dylib
+    mach-uuid-coreclr/497b72f6390a44fc878e5a2d63b6cc4b/SOS.NETCore.dll